Sufficient principal component regression for pattern discovery in transcriptomic data: Empirical evaluations

 In all cases, we use $n = 100$ observations and $p = 1000$ features, generating three equal-sized sets for training, validation, and testing.
-We use prediction accuracy of the validation set to select any tuning parameters and the test set for evaluating out-of-sample performance.
+We use prediction accuracy on the validation set to select tuning parameters for all methods.
+For the case of \methodname, this means only $\lambda$, because we choose $t$ with \autoref{alg:find_t} and set $d=3$.
+We use the test set for evaluating out-of-sample performance.
 Each simulation is repeated 50 times.
-Results with $n=200$ and $p=5000$ were similar.
+Results with $n=200$ and $p=5000$ were similar. \autoref{alg:synthetic-data} makes this entire procedure more explicit.

 We compare \methodname with a number of alternative methods.
 The Oracle estimator uses ordinary least squares (OLS) on the true features and serves as a natural baseline: it uses information unavailable to the analyst (the true genes) but represents the best method were that information available.
 We also present results for Lasso \citep{Tibshirani1996}, Ridge \citep{hoerl1970ridge}, Elastic Net \citep{zou2005regularization}, \superPC \citep{bair2006prediction}, AIMER \citep{ding2017predicting}, ISPCA \citep{piironen2018iterative}, and PCR using FPS directly without feature screening (using \autoref{alg:suffpcr} without step 9, 10 and 11).
 For ISPCA, we use the \texttt{dimreduce} R package to estimate the principal components before performing regression.
+For all competitors, we choose any tuning parameters that do not have default values using the validation set.
+Examples are $\lambda$ in Lasso, Ridge, and Elastic Net or the initial thresholding step in \superPC.
+We use the correct embedding dimension ($d=3$) whenever this is meaningful.
 Additional experiments are given in the Supplement.
+There, we investigate conditions favourable to \superPC, the choice of $d$, and the impact of different SNR choices.